-The plug-ins allow requests to be proxied from an Apache HTTP Server, Oracle HTTP Server, or Microsoft Internet Information Server (IIS) to WebLogic Server.
+The plug-ins allow requests to be proxied from an Apache HTTP Server, Oracle HTTP Server, or Microsoft Internet Information Server (IIS), or Oracle iPlanet Web Server to WebLogic Server.
 In this way, plug-ins enable the HTTP server to communicate with applications deployed on the WebLogic Server.